cjpalmer330/Class-Notes/content/Fall-24/CS 4349 Algo/Exam 1 Notes - CS 4349.md

     - if the last subarray has < 5 elements because n % 5 != 0, then we just choose one element arbitrarily
   - find the median of each subarray
   - Find the median value of the medians calculated in the previous step.
 This is your pivot
-- Why do we use groups of 5?
+    > [!info]- Why do we use groups of 5?
+    >
-  - With larger and larger groups we approach the runtime of simply sorting the array with merge sort.
+    > - With larger and larger groups we approach the runtime of simply sorting the array with merge sort.
 Which defeats the purpose
-  - With even groupings the first median would be an average of the two elements, which isn't very indicative of the true median
+    > - With even groupings the first median would be an average of the two elements, which isn't very indicative of the true median
-  - With groups of 3, we can show with recurrence relation equation that a "good guess" Bn is always more computationally expensive that MoM approach with groups of 5
+    > - With groups of 3, we can show with recurrence relation equation that a "good guess" Bn is always more computationally expensive that MoM approach with groups of 5

 ## Decision Tree for Sorting